james-widdowson/james-widdowson.github.io/_pages/about.md

 About
 ======
 I am a PhD student on the [StatML CDT](https://statml.io), jointly hosted by Imperial College London and the University of Oxford.
 My current research interests are broadly related to Reinforcement Learning, with a specific focus on the applications of foundation models for decision making tasks.
-As part of my PhD, I have also taken classes on topics such as Variational inference and Diffusion models (to be expanded later in the year!)
+As part of my PhD, I am also working on a project between the Department of Computing at Imperial and [Google Deepmind](https://deepmind.google) which I hope to (eventually) detail in a blog post.

 Outside of research/academia, I enjoy playing squash and exploring new parts of London, particularly when there's food involved.